Close Menu

 adhd disability Frustrated stressed single african mom having headache feel tired annoyed about noisy active kids playing at home, upset disturbed black mother fatigued of difficult disobedient misbehaving children

 The primary symptoms of ADHD include inattention and hyperactive-impulsive behavior.
 ADHD symptoms usually start before age 12.
-If you are a parent of a child with ADHD, you can obtain a diagnosis and request medication for your child.
+If you are a parent of a child with ADHD, you should find a doctor for your child and request help and medication.

 Sometimes, medication works to help improve a child’s behavior and learning problems.
 There are two types of medications that children can take to help with ADHD symptoms.